aws-samples/sample-ai-possibilities/experiments/intelligent-video-search-ai-agent/README.md

 ## 🚨 Important Disclaimers

 ### Educational Purpose
 This project is designed for **educational and demonstration purposes**.
-For production deployment:
+In order to improve the security of this application, you may want to implement:
 - Implement proper authentication and authorization
 - Implement API rate control
 - APIs are currently running as python scripts to make it simple for you to test, in production you need a proper hosting for the APIs